 Supplementary material is not typeset so please ensure that all information is clearly presented, the appropriate caption is included in the file and not in the manuscript, and that the style conforms to the rest of the article.
+To avoid discrepancies between the published article and the supplementary material, please do not add the title, author list, affiliations or correspondence in the supplementary files.
 For Supplementary Material templates (LaTex and Word) see Supplementary Material for Frontiers.

 Figures should be included in the provided pdf.
 In case of acceptance, our Production Office might require high resolution files of the figures included in the manuscript in eps, jpg or tif format.
 In order to be able to upload more than one figure at a time, save the figures (labeled in order of appearance in the manuscript) in a zip file, and upload them as ‘Supplementary Material Presentation’.

 To facilitate the review process, please include a Word Count at the beginning of your manuscript, one option is teXcount which also has an online interface.